Home » The Ultimate Chania, Crete 5 Day Itinerary

 Evening: you can ride a horse and carriage around the old town area and then have dinner at one of the restaurants overlooking the lighthouse.
 It is an early night, as you have a big day ahead tomorrow.

-Day trip to Elafonisi Island
+Day two: Day trip to Elafonisi Island

 Today’s day trip will be spent at the famous pink sand beaches of Elafonisi Island.
 Elafonisi Island, located in southwestern Crete, is a place of sheer natural beauty for an unforgettable experience.
 With its crystalline turquoise waters and shimmering pink sands, your day will be spent exploring, swimming and enjoying the beautiful beaches that make this one of the prettiest pink sand beaches in the world.